MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/new-place.md

 A building's display name is visible:

-* In Outlook when users are setting up their work hours and location, they are able to select a building.
+* In Outlook, when users are setting up their work hours and location, they're able to select a building.
 * In Places Explore page that shows who else is in the same building, nearby buildings, and more.
-* In Places Finder as a filter when searching for a conference room or workspace.
+* In Places Finder, as a filter when searching for a conference room or workspace.

 A floor's display name is visible in Places Finder as a filter when searching for a conference room or workspace.